solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![New dataset form is displayed with the described configuration.](media/new-dataset-userproductreviews.png "New dataset")

-2. Create a new **Azure Synapse Analytics** dataset with the following characteristics:
+2. Create a new **Azure Synapse Analytics** integration dataset with the following characteristics:

     - **Name**: Enter `asal400_wwi_usertopproductpurchases_asa`.
     - **Linked service**: Select the `SqlPool01` service.